crate/crate-howtos/docs/going-into-production.rst

     network.host: node-01-md.acme-prod.internal.example.com

-You can break down that hostname, as follows:
+The hostname ``node-01-md.acme-prod.internal.example.com`` must be configured using DNS.
+The `network.host` must then be set to match the DNS name.

+You should use the hostname to describe each logically.
+To this end, the example hostname (above) has four components:

-- ``example.com`` -- Your example domain name
+- ``example.com`` -- The root domain name
-- ``internal`` -- Your internal private network
+- ``internal`` -- The internal private network
 - ``acme-prod`` -- The cluster name
 - ``node-01-md`` -- The node name